KerryAM-R/ggVolcanoR/README.md

 ## Uploading the file and types of graphs

-### Select browse and you can search your system for your differental expression file.
+### Select browse and you can search your system for your differential expression file.

 ### Five labelling options are available for plotting.